Measuring Disentanglement: A Review of Metrics: Discussion

 \textbf{DCI implemented with random forest is the best all around metric.} Measuring disentanglement properties separately allows for accurate scoring.
 Because random forest is an expressive model, it can discover nonlinear relationships and does not suffer from problems related to discretization.
 Moreover, random forests can be used as classifiers and regressors which makes them appropriate for applications mixing continuous and categorical factors.
 DCI implements a weighting scheme that accounts for dead-codes in problems where not all factors can be identified.
-However, there are two important disadvantages to DCI.
+However, there are three disadvantages to DCI.
 First, modeling relations with random forests requires a bit of expertise to set the hyper-parameters and determine a relevant criterion for code dimension importance. \textbf{The hyper-parameters must be tuned using an appropriate cross-validation procedure, to ensure proper regularization of the model.} Otherwise it will overfit, which results in an overestimation of explicitness as well as an underestimation of modularity and compactness.
 This cross-validation procedure is time consuming which is the second main disadvantage of the method.
-In fact, DCI with random forest is the most computationally expensive of all metrics studied in this paper.
+In fact, DCI with random forest is by far the most computationally expensive of all metrics implemented in this paper.
+Finally, training reliable RF models requires appreciable quantity of data points when compared to some other metrics.

 In their current state, metrics in the intervention-based family should be used with great caution.
 They require large quantities of data to create subsets with fixed values.
 This prohibits their application in problems with limited quantities of data with labeled factors.
 They are subject to vulnerabilities associated with discretization.
 Moreover, they are prone to failure modes, which limits their reliability.
 Finally, unlike most metrics from other families, they do not produce a factor-code relation matrix, which makes their results difficult to interpret and less helpful when debugging.